cowlong/Battery-Charging-Profile-Analysis/README.md

 </tr>
 </table>

-## Project Description
+## Project Overview

-This project models the charging behavior of a real lithium-ion battery using MATLAB.
-By representing the battery as a first-order RC circuit, the charging voltage is modeled with an exponential function and compared against experimental data using MATLAB's Curve Fitting Toolbox.
+This project uses MATLAB to model and analyze the charging behavior of a real lithium-ion battery.
+The battery charging profile is approximated using a first-order RC-circuit analog and an exponential charging model.

+Real battery data is analyzed using MATLAB's Curve Fitting Toolbox, numerical differentiation, numerical integration, and data visualization tools.
+The analysis focuses on the relationship between voltage, current, power, charging time, and energy transfer during a battery charging cycle.

-### Goal
+### Objective
-The primary goal of this project was to model and analyze the charging profile of a lithium-ion battery using MATLAB.
-The experimental battery data is analyzed through curve fitting, numerical differentiation, and numerical integration to evaluate charging performance, energy delivery, voltage change, and resistive losses.
-The resulting models and visualizations provide insight into battery charging dynamics and demonstrate the application of engineering analysis as well as engineering techniques to real-world electrical systems.
+The primary objective of this project is to determine how well a first-order RC model can represent the charging behavior of a real lithium-ion battery.
+The project analyzes experimental battery data to:
+- Fit an exponential charging model to measured voltage data
+- Evaluate the quality of the model using goodness-of-fit statistics
+- Visualize voltage, current, and power throughout a charging cycle
+- Calculate the rate of voltage change using numerical differentation
+- Determine the time required to reach 80% and 100% charge
+- Calculate the total electrical energy delivered to the battery
+- Estimate energy lost through internal resistance
+- Interpret the charging behavior using engineering and calculus principles

 ## Mathematical Model
 A first-order RC circuit was used to approximate the charging characteristics of a lithium-ion battery.
 The voltage profile was modeled using the exponential charging equation